salesforce-ux/lightning-design-system-linter/README.md

+⚠️ This repository has been archived and is no longer maintained.
+Please use [slds-linter](https://github.com/salesforce-ux/slds-linter) instead.

 # Lightning Design System Linter for Sketch

 This Sketch assistant validates document text colors, border colors, fill colors, and text sizes against the Salesforce Lightning Design System [design tokens](https://www.lightningdesignsystem.com/design-tokens/).